casper-network/ceps/text/0022-gas-spot-market.md

 Our design is similar to the original ad position auctions used by search engines, before second-price position auctions were found to be preferable due to lower volatility.
 However, while similar in spirit, our auction ultimately allocates quantities, not positions, so we cannot provided any formal predictions about the properties or performance of our spot market at this time.

-### Ethereum pricing
+### Ethereum pricing & knapsack problems

 Our design is inspired by Ethereum, but adjusted to the realities of a consensus-before-execution model, primarily to avoid nothing-in-purse attacks.
+The reader might also note that we insist on a rather primitive, greedy solution to the problem of assembling revenue-bearing deploys into a block (i.e., the classic knapsack problem).
+We use the greedy solution, in lieu of a revenue-maximizing one, for several reasons.
+First, it is computationally expensive to compute an approximation to the revenue-maximizing solution.
+Second, even the slight improvement to the greedy algorithm (considering currently included deploys against the first excluded) creates a problem with price formation, since it breaks the logic of the first-price auction.
+Third, our immediate objective is easy to understand price formation, rather than revenue optimization for the validators.

 ## Future possibilities